SirCharan/People-Search/README.md

 # People-Search
-A simple program to search for people and/or displayed attributes
+A Search Engine designed to search people in a given database on the basis of preselected attributed/conditions